NowshadRuhan/CRUD-Project-Using-Django/README.md

  2. Retrieve – read, retrieve, search, or view existing entries as a list(List View) or retrieve a particular entry in detail (Detail View).
  3. Update – update or edit existing entries in a table in the database.
  4. Delete – delete, deactivate, or remove existing entries in a table in the database.

+# About Models:
+*In this project i used two models.

+1. Brand models.
+2. Product models.
+*Relation between Brand models and Product models are OneToMany.